Blogs

 Language-Wise Performance Analysis

-German (de): German outputs achieve strong MOS predictor scores (SIGMOS 3.63, NISQA 4.12), indicating listeners would likely find the speech natural and pleasant.
+German (de): German outputs from Lightning-v2 achieve strong MOS predictor scores.
+SSQA (4.51) and NISQA (4.24) indicate that listeners would likely find the speech natural and pleasant.
 Overall, the German voice is clear, natural, and easy to understand.

-English (en): English generations perform exceptionally well, with high SIGMOS (3.88) and NISQA (4.47) scores reflecting natural prosody.
-The WVMOS (4.26) further suggests consistently natural-sounding audio.
-Together with the strong SSQA (4.54), these metrics confirm that English outputs are highly natural and engaging.
+English (en): English generations from Lightning-v2 perform exceptionally well.
+High SSQA (4.54) and NISQA (4.47) scores reflect natural prosody, and the WVMOS (4.26) suggests consistently natural-sounding audio.
+Together with a strong NISAQ (3.88), these metrics confirm that English outputs are highly natural and engaging.

-Spanish (es): Spanish outputs are well-balanced, with SIGMOS (3.83) and NISQA (4.51) among the highest, pointing to smooth, natural-sounding speech.
+Spanish (es): Spanish outputs from Lightning-v2 are well-balanced.
+SIGMOS (3.83) and NISQA (4.51) are among the highest, pointing to smooth, natural-sounding speech.
 SSQA (4.63) is excellent, while WVMOS (4.04) indicates consistently natural audio.
-Overall, Spanish speech sounds polished and easy to follow.
+Overall, the Spanish speech sounds polished and easy to follow.

-French (fr): French speech combines strong perceptual quality with excellent intelligibility.
-SSQA (4.64) is the highest across languages, complemented by NISQA (4.27) and WVMOS (3.90).
-Together, these results suggest that French outputs are technically precise and highly pleasant to listen to.
+French (fr): French speech from Lightning-v2 combines strong perceptual quality with excellent intelligibility.
+SSQA (4.64) is the highest across languages, complemented by NISQA (4.27) and WVMOS (3.89).
+Together, these results suggest the French outputs are technically precise and very pleasant to listen to.

-Italian (it): talian outputs maintain consistently strong scores.
+Italian (it): Italian outputs from Lightning-v2 maintain consistently strong scores.
 NISQA (4.39) indicates a highly natural voice quality, while SSQA (4.63) and WVMOS (4.01) confirm smooth delivery and clarity.
-These results suggest Italian speech is clear, engaging, and listener-friendly.
+These results suggest the Italian speech is clear, engaging, and listener-friendly.

-Dutch (nl): Dutch generations show impressive perceptual results.
-NISQA (4.50) and SSQA (4.55) are both very high, reflecting smooth and natural speech.
-The strong WVMOS (4.23) confirms Dutch outputs are notably pleasant and easy to follow.
+Dutch (nl): Dutch generations from Lightning-v2 show impressive perceptual results.
+Both NISQA (4.50) and SSQA (4.55) are very high, reflecting smooth and natural speech.
+A strong WVMOS (4.23) confirms that the outputs are notably pleasant and easy to follow.

-Polish (pl): Polish speech exhibits excellent performance.
+Polish (pl): Polish speech from Lightning-v2 exhibits excellent performance.
 NISQA (4.53) and SSQA (4.62) are high, reflecting naturalness and clarity.
-The strong WVMOS (4.47) further indicates that Polish speech is both easy to understand and of very high perceived quality.
+A strong WVMOS (4.47) further indicates that the speech is both easy to understand and of a very high perceived quality.

-Russian (ru): Russian outputs deliver consistently strong perceptual metrics.
+Russian (ru): Russian outputs from Lightning-v2 deliver consistently strong perceptual metrics.
 SIGMOS (3.75) and NISQA (4.57) indicate smooth, natural-sounding speech.
 The SSQA (4.59) adds further clarity, though the WVMOS (3.76) is slightly lower compared to others.
-Overall, Russian outputs are highly listenable and natural.
+Overall, the outputs are highly listenable and natural.

-Arabic (ar): Arabic outputs demonstrate balanced quality.
-NISQA (4.13) and SSQA (4.63) indicate natural voice quality and good clarity.
-While the WVMOS (3.59) is lower than some other languages, the SIGMOS (3.83) confirms intelligibility.
-Overall, Arabic speech feels clear, measured, and listener-friendly.
+Arabic (ar): Arabic outputs from Lightning-v2 demonstrate balanced quality.
+The SSQA (4.63) indicates good clarity, and NISQA (4.13) reflects a natural voice quality.
+SIGMOS (3.83) confirms intelligibility, while the WVMOS (3.59) is lower compared to some other languages.
+Overall, the speech is clear, measured, and listener-friendly.

 Conclusion